Shanganagh Bray Wastewater Treatment Works, Dun Laoghaire County, Ireland

 The raw sewage lifting pumping system has a total of seven pumps, three of which are rated 55kW and the remaining rated at 200kW.
 Frequency shifters are fitted in the three 55kW pumps and one of the 200kW pumps.
 At any given time, six pumps may be operational, with one 200kW pump kept as reserve.

-The plant is provided with four one metre-wide channels for the purpose of screening.
-Sand and grease are removed from the screened water by using four sand and grease removal lines.
+The plant is provided with four 1m wide channels for the purpose of screening.
+Sand and grease are removed from the screened water by using four removal lines.

 The plant's biological reactor consists of four streams, each divided into 600m³ capacity anaerobic and 3,000m³ capacity aerobic zones.
 The entire plant is covered for odour control.
 An odour treatment system is also installed at every stage of the treatment process to filter the odours.